The Final Destination: Filming

 Although shooting was to be done in Vancouver, which was where the previous three films were shot, David R. Ellis convinced the producers to shoot in New Orleans instead to bring business to the city, and because the budget was already large.
 The opening crash sequence at "McKinley Speedway" was filmed at Mobile International Speedway in Irvington, Alabama.
 Filming began in March 2008 and ended in late May in the same year.
-Reshoots were done in April 2009 at Universal Studios Florida.
+The film was shot on the Sony CineAlta F23, while side-by-side rigs, configured with two Sony HDC-F950 cameras, were used for the racing sequences and the underwater scenes.
+Reshoots were done in April 2009 at Universal Studios Florida with the ending being filmed in the New York section of the park.

 Music

 Soundtrack

 The soundtrack album was released on August 25, 2009, three days before the film's theatrical release, under public record label JVC/Sony Music Australia.
 The album consists of 23 cues composed and mixed by Brian Tyler.
 He took over scoring the series after the untimely death of the composer for the first three films, Shirley Walker.